marlonmetal/avalanche-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `--genesis` (string):

 Path to a JSON file containing the genesis data to use.
-Ignored when running standard networks (Mainnet, Fuji Testnet), or when `--genesis-content` is specified.
+Ignored when running standard networks (Mainnet, Tahoe Testnet), or when `--genesis-content` is specified.
 If not given, uses default genesis data.
 For an example of a JSON representation of genesis data, see [here](https://github.com/MetalBlockchain/metalgo/blob/master/genesis/genesis_local.go#L16).

 #### `--genesis-content` (string):